-7.7 Concerns about a staff member or volunteer
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the Principal.
-If the concerns /allegations are about the Principal, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Principal as soon as possible.
+If the concerns /allegations are about the Principal, speak to the chair of the Board of Trustees.

-The Principal /chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The Principal /chair of the Board of Trustees will then follow the procedures set out in appendix 3, if appropriate.